HeDude/Freell/README.md

 ```
 ### New Natural dialogue
 ```
-The validation failed because a lesson must have at least one participant.
+AI: The validation failed because a lesson must have at least one participant.
 Would you like to add a participant or choose a different action?
 ```